cagriulas/KiVim/README.md

 Just run install.sh

-Importent: if you want to use tagbar plugin, you must install exuberant-ctags.
+if you want to use tagbar plugin, you must install exuberant-ctags.

-I have no idea how install this on other Operating systems.
+I have no idea how to install this on other Operating systems.

-## Importent

 [0]: https://github.com/gmarik/Vundle.vim
 [1]: https://github.com/jaredly/vim-debug